linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

 You can play music in the following ways:

-- Select a music in the playlist, and double click or right-click **Play** to play the music.
+- Select a music in the playlist, and double-click or right-click and select **Play** to play the music.
-- Select a list under the playlist in the left navigation bar, and right-click **Play** to play all the songs in the list according to the current order.
+- Select a list under the playlist in the left navigation bar.
+Right-click and select **Play** to play all the songs in the list according to the current order.
 - Click **Play All** to play all the songs in the current list according to the current order.

 > ![tips](icon/tips.svg)Tips: On the Music interface, click ![play_normal](icon/play_normal.svg) to play the selected music.
 Click ![suspend_normal](icon/suspend_normal.svg) to pause the play.
 Click ![last_normal](icon/last_normal.svg) or ![next_normal](icon/next_normal.svg) to switch to the previous or the next song according to the current play mode.